Background

 This project was completed for a soft robotics course at BU.
 It scored 2nd place at an intercollegiate competition and won the fastest speed trial.

-While many soft robots utilize pneumatic, fluidics, or dielectric shape memory alloys (SMA) for actuation, I was interested in the relatively unexplored mechanism of cable actuation.
+While many soft robots utilize pneumatics, fluidics, or dielectric shape memory alloys (SMA) for actuation, I was interested in the relatively unexplored mechanism of cable actuation.

 Fabrication